Expires December 11, 2019

 Mayo Medical Laboratories is approved as a provider of continuing education programs in the clinical laboratory sciences by the ASCLS P.A.C.E.® Program.
 This program has been approved for a maximum of 1.0 P.A.C.E® contact hour.
 Level of instruction for this program is intermediate.

-Mayo Medical Laboratories is approved as a Continuing Education Accrediting Agency for Clinical Laboratory Sciences for State of California and State of Florida credit.
+Mayo Medical Laboratories is approved as a Continuing Education Accrediting Agency for the clinical laboratory sciences for the State of Florida.
 Florida Board of Clinical Laboratory Personnel has designated this program for Supervision/Administration, Quality Control/Quality Assurance, and Safety credit.
 The level of instruction for this program is intermediate.
 This program has been approved for 1.0 contact hour.

 Mayo Medical Laboratories is not an applicable manufacturer or applicable group purchasing organization (GPO).
 (GPOs, per the Centers for Medicare & Medicaid Services, and this program do not trigger any reporting requirements pursuant to Open Payments [Sunshine Act] legislation.)